wiloon/blog/content/post/archive-2/2018-06-20-linux-date.md

 date &#8216;+%B %d&#8217;

-But this may not be what you want because for the first nine days of the month, the `%d' expands to a zero-padded two-digit field, for example`date -d 1may &#8216;+%B %d&#8221; will print `May 01'.
+But this may not be what you want because for the first nine days of the month, the `%d' expands to a zero-padded two-digit field, for example`date -d 1may &#8216;+%B %d" will print `May 01'.

 To print a date without the leading zero for one-digit days of the month, you can use the (GNU extension) - modifier to suppress the padding altogether.